SvOlli/sorbus/cc65-sdk/README.md

 It builds its own `sorbus.lib` and comes with a few examples.

 If you like to build your own programs create a directory `owncode`.
-Every file.c found there will be compiled to an SX4 executable.
+Every file.c and file.s found there will be compiled to an SX4 executable.

 The files from the `example` direcotry are already installed onto the filesystem when building a release, and can be run using the filebrowser.